 As the regulator of engineering and geoscience, what challenges does APEGA face?

 I support APEGA’s 30-by-30 goal to increase representation of women in the engineering and geoscience professions by 30 per cent by 2030.
-I am interested in working within this framework, but my experience as a member of the legislative review project champions collaborative suggests opportunities for enhancement.
-For example, the legislative review project advocated extension of the eight-year time limit for an individual to become a professional member and support for individual circumstances, such as a woman taking time for family building.
+I am interested in working within this framework, but my experience as a member of the Legislative Review, Campions Collaborative suggests opportunities for enhancement.
+For example, the Legislative Review advocated extension of the eight-year time limit for an individual to become a professional member and support for individual circumstances, such as a woman taking time for family building.

 What is the value of a professional licence with APEGA?